 - 2 boneless, skinless chicken thighs

-Preheat the oven to 400°F. Line the bottom and sides of a small pie tin or oven-safe dish that comfortably fits two pieces of chicken with foil.
+- Preheat the oven to 400 degrees F. Line the bottom and sides of a small pie tin or oven-safe dish that comfortably fits two pieces of chicken with foil.

-Hit your pie tin with the remaining 1 tablespoon olive oil olive oil and strew shallots in the bottom (you can omit these, but it adds moisture to your chicken and prevents it from sticking to the tin foil).
+- Hit your pie tin with the remaining 1 tablespoon olive oil and strew shallots in the bottom.

 - Dredge the chicken in the sauce and put it atop the shallots.
 Then spoon the remaining sauce over the chicken, covering it.

 - Roast the chicken for about 20 minutes.